 He has also contributed as Professor in Universidad Autonoma de Santo Domingo, Université Antilles Guyane in Martinique and UNIBE, in Santo Domingo, and participated to a large set of consulting activities (for EU, US-AID, UNESCO, UNDP, OIF, ITU, etc.).

-In 2017, FUNREDES closed its activities and he decided to focus, as a freelance, in the following main themes :
+In 2017, FUNREDES closed its activities and Daniel Pimienta now focus, as a freelance, the following themes :